Ask Question

 Partial Response

-| Complete Response | Molecular Response | Survival
+| Complete Response | Molecular Response | Survival endpoints

-Clinical Remission
+Clinical

 Return to top

-Complete remission is the absence of disease active with no evidence of disease as indicated by imaging, such as CT and PET, and sometimes by bone marrow biopsy.
+Complete remission is the absence of active disease with no evidence of disease as indicated by imaging, such as CT and PET, and sometimes by bone marrow biopsy.

 Molecular remission is a complete remission with no evidence of disease in the blood cells and/or bone marrow using sensitive PCR tests (this test is most commonly used in clinical trials).
 See details below

-Terms that are commonly used to describe the activity or state of the disease include:
+Terms that are commonly used to describe the activity or state of the disease include: stable, regressing, active, progressing and remission (stable or regressing disease.

 Labs and imaging tests are used to estimate the disease state and activity, each test has strengths and weaknesses.
 No test (except a biopsy) can be used to definitively diagnose a lymphoma.
 For example, an enlarged lymph node could be from benign causes (such as infection), or as a result of accumulating lymphoma cells - or residual scar tissue following treatment.
 The normal size of most lymph nodes is about 1 cm.